jj-style/UnixPrograms/README.md

     **IMPORTANT** - this only works if moving around on the same filesystem as it involves the use of inodes.
 * `ln [-s] target directory` - create a link to a file, use the -s flag for soft links.
 * `rm [-r] file [file file ...]` - delete a file from the filesystem.
 Use -r for recursive to delete a directory.
 Can supply up to 100 files as arguments to delete
+* `touch file [file file ...]` - create an empty file on the file system.
+Can supply up to 100 files to create
 * `id` - list user ID, group ID and all groups of which user is a member

 # Build